-Over 50 booths were constructed to host the participating organizations, including service providers (government, businesses and NGOs) and producers (farmers), who display evidences of their work in the efforts to end malnutrition.
+Over 50 booths were constructed to host the participating organizations, including service providers (government, businesses, and NGOs) and producers (farmers), who display evidence of their work in the efforts to end malnutrition.

 The overall goal of the fair is to mobilize resources for food and nutrition activities in the country.
 The SUN Movement said it was also expected to create additional opportunities for parents and service providers to learn more about infant and young child feeding practices at the household and community levels, adding that it would also provide a platform for partners to engage in different aspects of nutrition to network and strengthen collaborative efforts.

 Sierra Leone made significant progress in the fight against malnutrition in the last 10 years.
 Between 2010 and 2017, for instance, Global Acute Malnutrition (GAM) reportedly dropped from 8.5 percent to 5.1 percent.

 But campaigners say the level of reduction has not impacted significantly on the current high level of malnutrition in the country.
 Of particular concern has been the high rates of stunting and underweight among children under 5 years, as well as micro-nutrient deficiency among pregnant and lactating mothers.

 Malnutrition is a leading contributor to Sierra Leone’s twin health crisis of infant and maternal mortality.

 Sierra Leone signed to the SUN initiative in 2012, and in 2013 the country registered as a member of the global SUN Movement.